ScanMountGoat/ldr_tools_blender/DEVELOPMENT.md

 ## Building
 ### Prerequisites
 This project uses both Python and Rust code.The latest version of the Rust toolchain can be installed from https://www.rust-lang.org/.
 The Python version must match Blender's Python version for the ldr_tools_py module to import properly.
-This is currently Python 3.10 for Blender 3.3 or later.
 It's recommended to create and activate virtual environment with the appropriate Python version to avoid any issues when building.

 ### Building the Libraries